 The odd animal wanders around with no care, impressive mountainous scenery in every direction, as well as a river in the middle of the valley providing irrigation for all of the farms.

-Her protestation that there are only two passenger trains a night turned out to be true, however, there are far more cargo trains that would pass by our tent every hour.
+Her protestation that there are only two passenger trains a night turned out to be accurate; however, there are far more cargo trains that would pass by our tent every hour.

 Visiting his family and friends along the way, stopping off at their goat farm, we were then being taken up a hill in the middle of the valley; the views we were treated to were nothing short of spectacular.

-Shahazadeh and the four of us continued on to find his friend, Omid, in another tiny village.
+Shahazadeh and the four of us continued to find his friend, Omid, in another tiny village.